Location: 129 Screven Street

-A: We can tell you that the fee IS $44.00 and appears on your tax bill.
-If you need more information on the reasons, the county’s Environmental Services can assist.
+A: We can tell you that the fee is $44 and appears on your tax bill.
+If you need more information on the reasons, the county’s Environmental Services office can assist.
 Their number is 843-545-3449.

 Q: ISN’T THERE A CAP ON THE MILLAGE?